 A lot of people confuse moss and liches, but the truth is that both of them are very different.
-Basically moss is a plant, and they use photosynthesis to survive, just like any other plant mosses convert sunlight into energy.
+Basically, moss is a plant, and they use photosynthesis to survive, just like any other plant mosses convert sunlight into energy.
 On the other hand, lichens are made of fungi and algae, these live in a symbiotic relationship with one another which allows them to survive.

 If you are wondering what moss tastes like than my personal recommendation is to try Irish moss which is actually USDA certified Click here to check it out on Amazon.com

-Moss doesn’t really have enough calories to keep you alive as you would need to eat a lot of it to get the necessary calories, but eating raw mosses extremely hard on your body as we are not herbivores and our stomach is not made to digest and break down leaf matter as efficiently as herbivores do.
+Moss doesn’t really have enough calories to keep you alive as you would need to eat a lot of it to get the necessary calories, but eating raw mosses is extremely hard on your body as we are not herbivores and our stomach is not made to digest and break down leaf matter as efficiently as herbivores do.
 On the other hand, some mosses are actually considered very healthy and even sold as a weight-loss supplement, like the Irish moss.

-Even if the mosses don’t have plenty of calories they can still be a survival food as they do contain some vital minerals and vitamins like magnesium, iron, iodine, zinc, Vitamin B, Vitamin A and in some moss types even Vitamin K and Vitamin E. If you are in the woods without any food than you would probably be better off eating pine needles than moss, for more information check out my recent article Can you eat pine needles? ( Top 4 Edible Pine Needles ).
+Even if the mosses don’t have plenty of calories they can still be a survival food as they do contain some vital minerals and vitamins like magnesium, iron, iodine, zinc, Vitamin B, Vitamin A, and in some moss types even Vitamin K and Vitamin E. If you are in the woods without any food than you would probably be better off eating pine needles than moss, for more information check out my recent article Can you eat pine needles? ( Top 4 Edible Pine Needles ).

 The reindeer moss is eaten by both caribou and reindeer, generally speaking, it grows in Canada and in tundra regions.
 The reindeer moss has been used also as medicine by natives for easing kidney pain and even to combat diarrhea.
-The natives used to make medicinal tea from it, although some would consume it after boiling it, and if you wonder how it tastes like after boiling then you probably won’t be surprised that it tastes awful and in some cases, it also produces a lot of stomach acid as the body wills struggle to digest it.
+The natives used to make medicinal tea from it, although some would consume it after boiling it, and if you wonder how it tastes like after boiling then you probably won’t be surprised that it tastes awful and in some cases, it also produces a lot of stomach acid as the body will struggle to digest it.
 Eating moss is probably somewhat better than eating grass, for more information check out my recent article Can you eat grass to survive? ( Not so Fast ! ).

-This moss is typically found in the northern parts of the world, both in Europe and North America.
+The Iceland moss is typically found in the northern parts of the world, both in Europe and North America.
 This “moss” is actually a lichen and it generally grows on rocks and stones at fairly high elevations.
 While you can safely eat Iceland moss in small quantities but if you eat them frequently you might get sick as depending on the area where you find them they might get contaminated by led.

 In the US this moss is regulated and it is only allowed to be used in alcoholic beverages as flavor, although if you have ever tasted this moss then you probably know that the last thing you would want is for your alcoholic beverage to taste like the Iceland moss.
 In order to survive an SHTF event, you will need plenty of vitamins to stay healthy, for more information check out my recent article Survival vitamins ( Top 13 SHTF Vitamins ).